open-policy-agent/gatekeeper/website/docs/expansion.md

 Note that the accuracy of enforcement depends on how well the mock resource resembles the real thing.
 Mutations can help with this, but 100% accuracy is impossible because not all fields can be predicted.
-For instance, deployments create pods with random names.
-Inaccurate mocks may lead to over or under enforcement.
-In the case of under enforcement, the resultant pod should still be rejected.
+For instance, Deployments create pods with random names.
+Inaccurate mocks may lead to over- or under- enforcement.
+In the case of under-enforcement, the resultant pod should still be rejected.
 Finally, non-state-based policies (those that rely on transient metadata such as requesting user or time of creation) cannot be enforced accurately.
 This is because such metadata would necessarily be different when creating the resultant resource.
-For example, a deployment is created using the requesting user's account, but the pod creation request comes from the service account of the deployment controller.
+For example, a Deployment is created using the requesting user's account, but the pod creation request comes from the service account of the Deployment controller.

 ## Configuring Expansion